Do the Digit Insurance

 Step 1: Keep your body upright and place your hips on the knees.

-Step 2: Push your hips outwards, so it hinges.
-Bring the elbows to close, keep them parallel, and open up your chest.
+Step 2: Push your hips outwards so it hinges.
+Bring the elbows to close, keep them parallel, and open your chest.

-Step 3: Now pull up the pubic bone and push the hips forward.
+Step 3: Pull up the pubic bone and push the hips forward.
 As you feel a stretch onto your thighs, bring the feet closer.

-Step 4: Lift the chest slowly and rotate the hands outwards to hold the heels.
+Step 4: Slowly lift the chest and rotate the hands outwards to hold the heels.
 You can move the shoulder blades further to open up the chest more.

 Step 5: Remain in this position for about 10 minutes and inhale slowly and deeply.

-Step 6: Lift any arm to exit from this pose and return to the original posture.
+Step 6: Lift any arm to exit this pose and return to the original posture.

 12. Butterfly Pose

 One of the best kneeling asanas, the butterfly pose improves pelvic health and enhances flexibility.
-If you have the tendency to sit for a longer duration and have high-intensity work, practising this yoga asana reduces lower back pain.
-Moreover, the butterfly poses encourage inner peace and eases stress.
+If you tend to sit longer and have high-intensity work, practising this yoga asana reduces lower back pain.
+Moreover, the butterfly poses encourage inner peace and ease stress.
 In addition, it is a simple pose, ideal for pregnant women.

 Step 1: Begin by sitting comfortably on the floor mat.